misty-spring/DynamicDialogues/README.md

 IsBox | (Optional) If `true`, will make notification a box.
 Sound | (Optional) Sound the notif will make, if any. ([see sound IDs](https://docs.google.com/spreadsheets/d/18AtLClQPuC96rJOC-A4Kb1ZkuqtTmCRFAKn9JJiFiYE))

-* = like with dialogues, you must either set a time, a dialogue, or both.
+* = like with dialogues, you must either set a time, a location, or both.

 Template: